 The Company currently owns a 34.3% interest in CTI.
 Part of the Company's growth strategy includes capitalizing on certain managerial, technical and engineering expertise within CTI and developing synergies that exist between them in order to operate the Company's current business more efficiently and to pursue future business opportunities.
 There can be no assurance that CTI will cooperate with the Company or that the Company will be able to successfully capitalize on these synergies.
 In addition, the Company's investment in CTI represents a substantial portion of its asset base.
 The Company does not have voting control of CTI and does not have the sole power to determine the outcome of corporate transactions such as mergers, consolidations and the sale of assets of CTI.
 The Company also has no access to the cash flow of CTI.
+The Company is in discussions with certain of the other holders of equity interests in CTI with respect to potential transactions pursuant to which CTI would become a subsidiary of the Company; however, there can be no assurance that any such transaction will be consummated.

 Ted B. Miller, Jr., CCIC's Chief Executive Officer, is also the Chief Executive Officer of CTI.
 Carl Ferenbach, CCIC's Chairman of the Board, is also the Chairman of the Board of CTI.
 Berkshire Partners LLC ("Berkshire") and Berkshire Fund IV Group (as defined), each of which Mr. Ferenbach is a Managing Director, hold approximately 17.6% of the stock of Castle Transmission Services (Holdings) Ltd ("CTSH"), the parent company of the CTI entities.
 Berkshire, Berkshire Fund IV Group and CCIC together hold over 51.9% of CTSH's stock.
 The Company currently engages and intends to continue to engage in transactions with CTI.
 The Company currently has no agreements with CTI with respect to future corporate opportunities and there can be no assurance that significant conflicts of interest between the Company and CTI will not develop.
 In addition, CTI may engage in activities which compete directly or indirectly with the activities or business interests of the Company.
 There can be no assurance that CTI will not benefit from its general knowledge of the Company's plans and strategies, which could provide CTI with a competitive advantage over the Company.
 Finally, as Chief Executive Officer of both CCIC and CTI, Mr. Miller may have conflicting demands on his time.
 Currently, the Company has not adopted any procedures for managing conflicts with CTI and does not foresee the need to adopt any such procedures in the future.
-See "Certain Relationships and Related Transactions.'
+See "Certain Relationships and Related Transactions."